Elderberries and apple cider vinegar combine with honey, butter, and vanilla to make these delicious antiviral elderberry vinegar honey caramels.

 - Cover and let steep for 1 to 4 weeks in your refrigerator.
 (Four is best, but if you’re in a hurry, one week will work.)

-- Strain and store the finished vinegar in your fridge for about 4 to 6 months.
+- Strain and store the finished vinegar in your fridge for about 3 or 4 months.

 - Alternatively, infused vinegars can be processed in a water bath canner for 10 minutes to increase shelf life to one year.